TrueLabCreations/http-reverse-proxy/README.md

 The server will provide the current state of the statistics table through a webSocket interface.
 The table is sent as a single object in standard JSON format.

 Each key (property) of the object is a measurement point and the value of the property is the current count.
-The measurement point consists of the workerId (number) followed by a `:` followed by the name.
+The key consists of the workerId (number) followed by a `:` followed by the name.
 The name portion may also contain additional `:` characters so splitting out the workderId should be done carefully.

 The default web page served by the statistics server is read from `./public/statisticsPage.html`.
 This default page can be overridden by setting the `htmlFilename` in the [StatisticsServerOptions](#statistics-server-options).